AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-develop-deploy-workflow.md

 After the build and deploy process, your store comes back online with your latest code changes and configurations.
 See [Deployment process](../deploy/process.md).

-### Merge to Integration
+### Merge to integration

-Combine all verified code changes by merging your Active development branch into the base `integration` branch.
+Combine all verified code changes by merging your active development branch into the base `integration` branch.
 You can test all your changes on the `integration` branch before promoting changes to the Staging environment.

 ### Merge to Staging